enderhadi/psychic-enigma/README.md

-# psychic-enigma
-## testing demo from pluralsight
+#   SAMPLE REPO ON GITHUB
+## Github Getting Started
-### random list
+### The Basics
-- cat 1
-- cat 2
-- cat 3
-- cat 4
-- cat 5
+- Understanding the use of Github
--
+- Create Repositories
+- Work with Git and Github locally
+- Create and work with issues
+- create a wiki with a Github page